Merck Manual

 • Treatment of secondary infection, when present

-Elevating the leg above the level of the right atrium decreases venous hypertension and edema, is appropriate for all patients, and should be done a minimum of 3 times/day for ≥ 30 minutes.
-However, most patients cannot adhere to this schedule during the day.
+Elevating the leg above the level of the right atrium decreases venous hypertension and edema, is appropriate for all patients, and should be done a minimum of 3 times a day for 30 minutes.
+However, most patients cannot reliably adhere to this schedule during the day.

 Surgery (eg, venous ligation, stripping, valve reconstruction) is also typically ineffective.
-Grafting autologous skin or skin created from epidermal keratinocytes or dermal fibroblasts may be an option for patients with stasis ulcers when all other measures are ineffective, but the graft will reulcerate unless underlying venous hypertension is managed.
+Grafting autologous skin or skin created from epidermal keratinocytes or dermal fibroblasts may be an option for patients with stasis ulcers refractory to all other measures (2); however, there is a risk that the graft may reulcerate, especially if there is ongoing venous hypertension.

 Prevention of Chronic Venous Insufficiency